-Our European allies also have been consistently conciliatory toward the Islamic Republic of Iran, despite its attempt, fortunately foiled, to bomb a gathering of dissidents in Paris in 2018, its missile attacks against Saudi Arabian oil facilities in 2019, the execution of journalist Ruhollah Zam last month, continuing hostage-taking and numerous violations of the Joint Comprehensive Plan of Action, the nuclear deal from which Trump withdrew while Germany, France, Britain and the European Union remained.
+Our European allies also have been consistently conciliatory towards the Islamic Republic of Iran despite its attempt, fortunately foiled, to bomb a gathering of dissidents in Paris in 2018, its missile attacks against Saudi Arabian oil facilities in 2019, the execution of journalist Ruhollah Zam last month, continuing hostage-taking and numerous violations of the Joint Comprehensive Plan of Action, the nuclear deal from which Trump withdrew while Germany, France, Britain and the European Union remained.

 And for decades, most European members of NATO have been making only minimal contributions to the collective military security of the Atlantic alliance.

 Biden has said he hopes to restore and revitalize relations with our European friends.
 We should support that effort—so long as his approach is not to get along by going along, failing to seriously push back against the European Union’s serial capitulation to illiberal authoritarians—rivals and adversaries of what we used to call, with pride and confidence, the Free World.

 Clifford D. May is the founder and president of the Foundation for Defense of Democracies (FDD), and a columnist for “The Washington Times.”

 With geographic, political and social divides growing wider, high-quality reporting and informed analysis are more important than ever to keep people connected.